 Empathy is the ability to comprehend others’ emotions.
 However, empathy also has another vital role in promotional products.
 Empathy can support the customer in imagining themselves while using a certain product.

-This allows marketers to use customers’ empathy to their own benefit in order to gain the needed benefits.
+This allows marketers to use customers’ empathy to gain the needed benefits.
 This method is mainly used when marketing employees are giving demonstrations on using the company’s products.

 Customers get to see similar people using the company’s product, which will let them imagine using the product themselves.